 If our organization is denied an operating grant, how can OAC support our programs?

 If your organization does not receive an operating grant, you may continue to seek and receive project grants for which your organization is eligible.

 An organization may apply to only one OAC project program for a specific activity unless the organization has received notification that its first application was not successful.

 Back to top ^

 Our small organization does not have detailed long-term plans, nor are we proposing much growth in operations or programming.
 Will this have a negative effect on our assessment?

 Your planning will be assessed according to the goals you set for your organization.
-For example, you may decide that your three-year plan will centre on a single goal, such as adding only one more staff position or adding only one more play to your theatre season.
+For example, you may decide that your two-year plan will centre on a single goal, such as adding only one more staff position or adding only one more play to your theatre season.
 If so, explain what your organization must do to realize that goal.